MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/legacy-collection-telemetry-extension.md

 ### Azure Stack HCI privacy considerations

-Azure stack HCI routes system data back to a protected cloud storage location.
+Azure Stack HCI routes system data back to a protected cloud storage location.
 Only Microsoft personnel with a valid business need are given access to the system data.
 Microsoft doesn't share personal customer data with third parties, except at the customer's discretion or for the limited purposes described in the Microsoft Privacy Statement.
 Data sharing decisions are made by an internal Microsoft team including privacy, legal, and data management stakeholders.

-Do not include any confidential information or personal information in resource names or file names.
+Don't include any confidential information or personal information in resource names or file names.
 For example, VM names, volume names, configuration file names, storage file names (VHD names), or cluster resource names.

 ## Extension artifacts